 O&R distributed a survey to stakeholders to seek information on how O&R customers have been impacted by climate change and extreme weather events in the past and to provide feedback on how stakeholders would like to be engaged throughout the CCVS/CCRP process.
-This information was used as input to the proposed climate science scenarios and CCVS/CCRP framework.
+O&R used this information as input to the proposed climate science scenarios and CCVS/CCRP framework.
 Highlights from survey responses include the following: